kipr/qt6pi3b/README.md

 - Checkout this repository
 - Execute `./prepareSysroot.sh <RPI username> <RPI IP address>` This copies the Raspberry Pi's sysroot to your computer.
 Depending on your configuration, you may enter your RPi user's password three times.
-- Carefully look at the Dockerfile's "*PLEASE CUSTOMIZE THIS SECTION*" and edit it if necessary.
 - Execute `docker build --tag qtpi/qtpi:1.0 .`
   This will generate a Docker image while compiling and cross-compiling Qt.
 Since most of the process is done here, it will take some time.
 - When the last step succeeded, you now have the complete environment ready for compiling Qt applications for your host / your computer as well as your Raspberry Pi.